diefenbecker/opengasmeter/README.md

 ## More information

-More information about installation etc. can be found on [http://blog.bubux.de/fuellstandmessung-der-zisterne-mittels-esp8266-nodemcu-und-ultraschallsensor/](http://blog.bubux.de/gasverbrauch-mit-esp8266-messen/)](http://blog.bubux.de/gasverbrauch-mit-esp8266-messen/).
+More information about installation etc. can be found on [http://blog.bubux.de/gasverbrauch-mit-esp8266-messen/](http://blog.bubux.de/gasverbrauch-mit-esp8266-messen/)).
 There are several articles that deal with the topic.

 ## Use own api

-The measured impulses can be sent to your own interface via http post.
+The measured pulses can be sent to your own interface via http post.
 A configurable URL is called with every measured impuls.

 ## Use bubux api